hydroxion/idiom/README.md

 #### Idiomatic

-:love_hotel: Aducational game with Unity 3D and C#
+Aducational game with Unity 3D and C#

 #### About